France Resists Online Casino Regulation Amid Illegal Market Growth

 France's online casino sector faced mounting pressure in 2025 as the illegal online casino market continued to expand despite aggressive enforcement efforts.
 The Association Française du Jeu En Ligne (AFJEL) released an updated study in November showing that 5.4 million French consumers now access unlicensed sites—a 35% increase in just two years.
 This surge underscores the limitations of the current monopoly model, which restricts online casino games while permitting poker and limited other verticals through state-controlled operators like La Française des Jeux (FDJ) and PMU.

 This stagnation in reform comes amid broader challenges for France's regulated operators.
-Tax increases impacted performance, contributing to restructuring needs at FDJ (post its Kindred acquisition) and PMU.
+Tax increases impacted performance, contributing to restructuring needs at FDJ (post-Kindred acquisition) and PMU.
 The year also saw shocking incidents linked to unregulated streaming platforms affiliated with crypto gambling sites, highlighting risks in the grey market.

 For the wider European online casino industry, France's experience serves as a cautionary example of how prohibitive policies can drive players offshore, reducing oversight and revenue.
 As neighbouring markets like Italy and Spain maintain licensed casino regimes with strong channelization, pressure mounts on French policymakers to reconsider ahead of potential 2026 debates.
-Without change, the illegal market's momentum risks further eroding the regulated ecosystem's viability.
+Without change, the illegal market's momentum risks further eroding the viability of the regulated ecosystem.